GaetanLepage/phd-manuscript/sections/4_active_ssl/2_method/0_index.typ

 Each trajectory represents a training sample corresponding to the last position of the agent.
 The dataset generation process will be detailed in @sec:active_ssl:results:dataset.

-The loss function used is the #acr("MSE") between the predicted and expected likelihood maps.
+The loss function used is the #acr("MSE") between the predicted and expected likelihood maps is given by
 $
   cal(L) (
     #AM,